pierretoussing/Automate-Setups/README.md

 # Automate Setups
- Create a script that automatically opens a combination of windows (setup) needed for a predefined task
+ Creating scripts that automatically open a combination of windows (setup) needed for a predefined task